 The discs in your spine are nourished by motion.
 So sitting still is hard on your back and neck, and can do long-term damage.
 Studies have also shown that sitting puts more pressure on your spine than lying down or standing up.
 So what’s the solution?
 Well, the best thing you can do is to get up and move around whenever you can.
 Whether that means simply stretching or standing at your desk, try your best to move!

 The bedtime belly flop places pressure on joints and muscles, but sleeping on your side or back keeps your spine elongated and neutral.
 If you must snooze on your tummy, slide a thin pillow under your hips to alleviate pressure on discs, ligaments, and muscles.
 Regardless of your sleeping position, go with a medium/firm mattress and a pillow that keeps your head in line with your spine.

 Researchers have found that people with chronic low-back pain who slept on medium/firm mattresses had fewer aches after three months than those who slept on firm beds.
 So basically, your bed should be not too hard (this wreaks havoc on hips and shoulders) and not too soft (this puts your back and joints out of whack).

-If you are interested in finding more remedies for back pain, I encourage you to schedule an with one of our trusted practitioners at SHIN Wellness.
-We offer many other holistic treatments such as: acupuncture, chiropractic, and spinal decompression.
-If you need some help figuring out what service is right for you, try our personalized Our Chiropractor office in Miami Florida specializes in retoring your health!
+If you are interested in finding more remedies for back pain, I encourage you to schedule an appointment with one of our trusted practitioners at SHIN Wellness.
+We offer many other holistic treatments such as acupuncture, chiropractic, and spinal decompression.
+If you need some help figuring out what service is right for you, try our personalized consultation.
+Our Chiropractor office in Miami Florida specializes in restoring your health!